Welcome to the Frequently Asked Questions page! We hope this FAQ will help fans with common questions:

 Do you ever start publishing a series, but then stop before it’s complete?

 Rarely.
 Like most publishers, we begin a series with the intention of finishing it.
 However, in some cases, we license early standalone books or arcs of a long series on their own, with plans to publish more if those self-contained books sell well enough.
+Also as books from ongoing series are licensed per-volume, there can be different issues that make it no longer possible to publish more, which are not within all parties’ control.

 Will you be releasing more Toradora! soon?
 Why is it taking so long?